Real Estate Development (CERT)

-The program may be completed in conjunction with the Master of Urban Planning program without the need to take any additional coursework beyond what is required for the MUP program.
+The program may be completed in conjunction with the Master of Urban Planning (MUP) program without the need to take any additional coursework beyond what is required for the MUP program.
 For MUP students, the certificate courses satisfy the requirements for the specialization in Housing and Community Development.

-Applicants must have a bachelor's degree (any major is acceptable), and provide a completed application form, a transcript of all undergraduate/graduate course work and a personal statement.
+Applicants must have a bachelor's degree (any major is acceptable), and provide a completed graduate admissions application, a transcript of all undergraduate/graduate course work and a personal statement.
 Please provide names of two references in the personal statement.

 The program requires 18 credit hours, and may be completed in one year as a full-time student.
 It may be completed in-person in up to four years as a part-time student.
 Courses may be waived by the Program Coordinator based on previous study; however, substitute course work will be required.

 The following courses are required: